Zimbabwe: Colonial era and Rhodesia (1888–1964)

-In the 1880s European colonists arrived with Cecil Rhodes's British South Africa Company (chartered in 1889).
-In 1888 Rhodes obtained a concession for mining rights from King Lobengula of the Ndebele peoples.
+In the 1880s, European colonists arrived with Cecil Rhodes's British South Africa Company (chartered in 1889).
+In 1888, Rhodes obtained a concession for mining rights from King Lobengula of the Ndebele peoples.
 He presented this concession to persuade the government of the United Kingdom to grant a royal charter to the company over Matabeleland, and its subject states such as Mashonaland as well.
 Rhodes used this document in 1890 to justify sending the Pioneer Column, a group of Europeans protected by well-armed British South Africa Police (BSAP) through Matabeleland and into Shona territory to establish Fort Salisbury (present-day Harare), and thereby establish company rule over the area.
 In 1893 and 1894, with the help of their new Maxim guns, the BSAP would go on to defeat the Ndebele in the First Matabele War.
 Rhodes additionally sought permission to negotiate similar concessions covering all territory between the Limpopo River and Lake Tanganyika, then known as "Zambesia".
 In accordance with the terms of aforementioned concessions and treaties, mass settlement was encouraged, with the British maintaining control over labour as well as over precious metals and other mineral resources.

-In 1895 the BSAC adopted the name "Rhodesia" for the territory, in honour of Rhodes.
-In 1898 "Southern Rhodesia" became the official name for the region south of the Zambezi, which later adopted the name "Zimbabwe".
+In 1895, the BSAC adopted the name "Rhodesia" for the territory, in honour of Rhodes.
+In 1898, "Southern Rhodesia" became the official name for the region south of the Zambezi river, which later adopted the name "Zimbabwe".
 The region to the north, administered separately, was later termed Northern Rhodesia (present-day Zambia).
-Shortly after the disastrous Rhodes-sponsored Jameson Raid (December 1895 - January 1896) on the South African Republic, the Ndebele rebelled against white rule, led by their charismatic religious leader, Mlimo.
+Shortly after the disastrous Rhodes-sponsored Jameson Raid on the South African Republic, the Ndebele rebelled against white rule, led by their charismatic religious leader, Mlimo.
 The Second Matabele War of 1896–1897 lasted in Matabeleland until 1896, when Mlimo was assassinated by American scout Frederick Russell Burnham.
 Shona agitators staged unsuccessful revolts (known as Chimurenga) against company rule during 1896 and 1897.
 Following these failed insurrections, the Rhodes administration subdued the Ndebele and Shona groups and organised the land with a disproportionate bias favouring Europeans, thus displacing many indigenous peoples.